-Application software helps perform a specified set of functions for which they have been designed.
+Application software helps perform a specific set of functions for which they have been designed.

-Application software is developed in a high - level language such as Java, C++, net and VB.
+System software is developed in a low-Application software is developed in a high-level language such as Java, C++, .net and VB.

 Application software runs as and when the user requests it.